Daniel-KM/UpgradeToOmekaS/README.md

   files.
 * Copy, reorganize and upgrade themes.
 * Install the compatibility layer and upgraded plugins.
-* Check manually main settings and parameters of each modules of Omeka Semantic.
+* Check manually main settings and parameters of each module of Omeka Semantic.

 The site will be available automatically at the end of the process with the specified link.